b-studios/java-effekt/README.md

 # clean all previous builds, if any to avoid sbt conflicts (only necessary once in a while ;) )
 rm -r **/target
-# Start sbt and publish effekt locally
+# Start sbt and publish the effekt instrumentation locally
+sbt publishLocal

+# now switch to the effekt core library and publish this locally
+cd core
 sbt publishLocal

 # switch to tests subproject and run tests